Charles XII Bible

-The Charles XII Bible (Karl XII:s bibel) was a Bible translation into Swedish, instigated by King Charles XI in 1686 to produce an updated and modernised version of the old translation from 1541, which was known as the Gustav Vasa Bible.
+The Charles XII Bible (Karl XII:s bibel) was a Bible translation into Swedish, commissioned by King Charles XI in 1686 to produce an updated and modernised version of the old translation from 1541, which was known as the Gustav Vasa Bible.
 Charles XI died before the work was finished, and the new Bible translation was named for his son, King Charles XII.
 The translation was completed in 1703.

 Modernisation of Gustav II Adolf's Bible

 Previously, in 1618, during the reign of Gustav II Adolf, a revised version of the Gustav Vasa Bible had been published; the Charles XII Bible is a modernised version of this Bible, including corrections and revised spellings.
-It remained the official Swedish Bible translation and it was used in readings and sermons in the Church of Sweden until 1917 when it was replaced by the 1917 års kyrkobibel.
+It remained the official Swedish Bible translation and was used in readings and sermons in the Church of Sweden until 1917, when it was replaced by the 1917 års kyrkobibel.